deepsphere/deepsphere-cosmo-tf1/README.md

 Follow the below steps to reproduce the paper's results.
 While the instructions are simple, the experiments will take a while.

-1. Get the main dataset.
+1. **Get the main dataset**.
    You need to ask the [ETHZ cosmology research group][cosmo_eth] for a copy of the data.
-The simplest option is to request access on Zenodo at https://zenodo.org/record/1303272
+   The simplest option is to request access on [Zenodo](https://zenodo.org/record/1303272).

-   Note, that it requires writing a description of the project which the dataset is intended to be used.
+   You will have to write a description of the project for which the dataset is intended to be used.

-2. Preprocess the dataset.
+2. **Preprocess the dataset**.
    ```
    python data_preprocess.py
    ```

-3. Run the experiments.
+3. **Run the experiments**.
    The first corresponds to the fully convolutional architecture variant of DeepSphere.
    The second corresponds to the classic CNN architecture variant.
    The last two are the baselines: an SVM that classifies histograms and power spectral densities.